configcat/docs/website/docs/integrations/monday.md

 1. Open any item on your Monday board.
 2. Push `Link existing feature flag`
-3. Select a Product, Config, Environment and a Feature Flag to be linked to your card.
+3. Select a Product, Config, Environment and a Feature Flag to be linked to your Monday item.
-4. When linked, you can turn your features On / Off right from this Card.
+4. When linked, you can turn your features On / Off right from this Monday item.
-5. View linked Cards next to your Feature Flags in ConfigCat and jump to the Monday item directly.
+5. View linked Monday items next to your Feature Flags in ConfigCat and jump to the Monday item directly.

 ### Creating new feature flags
 ![Create feature flags with the ConfigCat Feature Flags Monday app](/assets/monday/monday_create.gif)